 Its main focus is to provide more in-depth information than the resume does, as the resume is more of a bird’s eye view of your past experience and skills.

-A cover letter goes into greater depth about your skills and qualifications and helps you to make clear why you are a good candidate for the position that you are applying for.
+They go into greater depth about your skills and qualifications and help you to make clear why you are a good candidate for the position that you are applying for.

 If you are looking for a full guide on cover letters or aren’t applying for a receptionist position specifically check out our post on How to Write a Cover Letter.